-Source A is critical of the war on the Western Front.
+Source A supports the view that Germany was a defeated country.
 How do you know?

 Explain your answer using Source A and your contextual knowledge.

 [4 marks]

 The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.